Information for lenders

 - for regularisation: within eight business days from payment of the arrears.

-CICR information site for lenders
+ICR information site for lenders

 Lenders can find more information and instructions on the lenders-only information site.